ephemeraHQ/gated-group/README.md

 ## Endpoint

-One you start the server on your port `3000` by default you can ping this endpoing with the parameters
+Once you start the server on your port `3000` by default you can ping this endpoint with the parameters

 ```bash
 curl -X POST http://localhost:3000/add-wallet \